Flash3388/FRC-Vision-Template/README.md

 ## Configuration

 The configuration file allows editing different aspects of the code functionality.
-See [frc.json](frc.json) for example.
+See [config.json](config.json) for example.

 The configuration is made up of several parts in a hierarchy:
 - root: all the settings
-    - team: the team number
-    - ntmode: configuration of the network tables run mode
     - cameras: configurations for the connected cameras, should have information about all the cameras in a format matching the following template:
       ```JSON